You are here

 How does the Intensive English Program Work?

-New students are put into their first courses by a placement test, given when they arrive.
-Students then advance through the levels of the IEP by successfully completing (a grade of C or better) courses at each level and earning a GPA of at least 2.2 (one course must be higher than a C).
+New students are put into their first courses by placement test, given when they arrive.
+Students then advance through the levels of the IEP by successfully completing courses at each level and earning a GPA of at least 2.2.

-At the completion of Level 5, students graduate into the Bridging and College Composition Program, begin academic studies, and are fully admitted to the university.
-Students who complete Level 5 at the midsemester point (October or March), are enrolled in a Gateway Level to complete the semester since Bridging courses are semester length.
-The Gateway Level provides students with an opportunity to practice the academic English skills and perhaps enter Bridging in the higher sequence of courses.
+At the completion of Level 5, students graduate into the International Scholar Transition Program (ISTP) and College Composition Program, begin academic studies, and are fully admitted to the university.
+Students who complete Level 5 at the midsemester point (October or March), are enrolled in a Gateway Level to complete the semester since ISTP courses are semester length.
+The Gateway Level provides students with an opportunity to practice the academic English skills and perhaps enter the ISTP in the higher sequence of courses.